 During the Vietnam War, the North Vietnamese kidnaped Commander Jeremiah Denton.
 They televised a press conference to show how nicely treated American POWs (Prisoners of War) were, but Denton indicated T-O-R-T-U-R-E in Morse code to the Americans by blinking.

 I know what you might be thinking; he could’ve used SOS.
-This distress signal is perhaps the more familiar signal for calling help we all know today.
-But it still made his message known and has served the same purpose.
+This distress signal is perhaps the more familiar signal for calling for help we all know today.
+But it still made his message known and served the same purpose.